department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/research/disabilities-dependents-usability-1119/disabilities-dependents-usability-summary.md

 ## Other Notable Findings
 #### Landing Pages
 - Interestingly, when users where asked to find the entry point to view disabilities or dependents from their respective landing pages, they were often drawn to the long list of links in the left-hand nav rather than the main content column.
-- Some useres seemed to be initially overwhelmed by the amount of content they had to scan to find entry points.
-The top-most section of content was ofen read at length.
+- Some users seemed to be initially overwhelmed by the amount of content they had to scan to find entry points.
+The top-most section of content was often read at length.

 ## For Consideration
 #### User authorization/login is problematic and a barrier to use
-- Login registed as a prevalent and frustrating pain point.
+- Login registered as a prevalent and frustrating pain point.
 - Minimize linking back and forth between eBenefits and VA.gov.
 - Migrate features in a way to reduce or eliminate linking across sites.
 #### The tools page layout seems to be an acceptable balance of layout and content.
-- Removing left-hand navigation seemd to allow users to better consume primary and secondary content.
+- Removing left-hand navigation seemed to allow users to better consume primary and secondary content.
 - Content in the right-hand sidebar was helpful and easily consumed.
-- Information presented in cards was readliy understandable.
+- Information presented in cards was readily understandable.
 However, long lists of "cards" were not tested.
 #### The Rated Disabilities screen tested well
 - Users could determine the page's purpose immediately.
 - Content was very quickly consumed and understood.